-(n) Applications and redemptions
+(m) Applications and redemptions

 Applications received for units in the Fund are recorded net of any entry fees payable prior to the issue of units in the Fund.
 Redemptions from the Fund are recorded gross of any exit fees payable after the cancellation of units redeemed.
 Investors can apply and redeem from the Fund on a daily basis.
-Applications and redemption of units can only be done through authorised participants as defined in the product disclosure statement.